 Visa, MasterCard, Discover, and American Express are accepted.

-Designated eating areas include indoor cafeteria tables and outdoor picnic tables.
-If the cafeteria tables are occupied by a party, guests may eat in the Art Zone.
+Designated eating areas include the lunch room and outdoor picnic tables.
+If the lunch room is occupied by a party, guests may eat in the Art Zone.
 Food and drinks should only be consumed in these designated areas and should never be left unattended due to allergies.

 FOOD AND BEVERAGES

 You are welcome to use designated eating areas or leave the facility for lunch.
 We do offer same day re-entry.
 For a list of local downtown restaurants see the Destination Downtown Website.